root4loot/crtsher/README.md

 # crtsher

 A tool used to grab domains from certificate transparency logs (crt.sh).
+Supports both direct database access and HTTP API with automatic fallback.

 ## Why another crt.sh tool?

-Unlike other tools that often make a single request to crt.sh, this tool is designed to handle the inherent slowness and unreliability of crt.sh, especially when dealing with large responses.
-It includes retry logic to detect and recover from failed requests.
-It offers a simple API that can also be used to run tasks asynchronously.
+Unlike other tools that often make a single request to crt.sh, this tool is designed to handle the inherent slowness and unreliability of crt.sh.
+It uses direct PostgreSQL database access for faster queries with automatic fallback to HTTP API when needed.

 ## Installation